The Best Keto Bread

 - Ultra-fine almond flour – avoid using coarse almond flour, also called almond meal.
 The recipe works with almond meal, but it gives a heavier, gritty texture to the bread.
 If you are a keto beginner, definitely stay away from coarse almond flour that makes your first keto bread experience disappointing.

-Whole psyllium husk – it is the key ingredient in most keto bread to reduce the number of eggs and to add a chewy bread crumb.
+- Whole psyllium husk – it is the key ingredient in most keto bread to reduce the number of eggs and add a chewy bread crumb.
 Also, the psyllium husk is great for your overall gut health.
 It adds fiber to your daily routine.
 Note that husk brands like Metamucil are NOT made for keto baking.
 They are gut health supplements with a brown dark color, and they are not suitable for making keto bread recipes.

 - Large whole eggs and egg white– use eggs at room temperature for the best results.
 The recipe uses a combo of egg white and whole eggs.
 As mentioned above, removing some egg yolks in this keto almond flour bread recipe removes the eggy flavor that most of us don’t enjoy in keto bread recipes.